BK Häcken: New millennium

 The new millennium continues as the last decade did, the club is able to defend its Allsvenska position in a relegation/promotion play-off against Mjällby AIF in the end of the 2000 season after penalties, Kjell Pettersson leaves the club and Torbjörn Nilsson takes over as manager.

 2001 BK Häcken plays its sixth season overall in Allsvenskan but ends second last and is relegated to Superettan, through a cooperation with Floda BoIF future Liberian national Dulee Johnson arrives at the club and in 2002 and he gets company from Jimmy Dixon and Dioh Williams.

 BK Häcken stays in Superettan until 2004, being close to take the step up both in 2002, failing on goal difference, and in 2003, defeated by GIF Sundsvall in the play-offs, in 2004 the clubs reaches Allsvenskan by winning Superettan.

 The club brings in former Swedish international Teddy Lučić and Danish international Stig Tøfting in 2005 in an attempt to reach a higher position the earlier, the club reaches 8th places.

 The 2006 season gets harder as Stig Tøfting and Dulee Johnson leaves the club and the club is forced to play against a qualify against IF Brommapojkarna, BK Häcken is defeated by a total of 4–1 and is relegated to Superettan.

 In 2010, Häcken earned the Fair Play award for the Allsvenskan.
 This resulted in the team earning a spot in the 1st Qualifying Round of the 2011–12 UEFA Europa League when Sweden won third place in the UEFA Fair Play ranking.

-In 2012, BK Häcken finished second in Allsvenskan, which is their best performance in the league so far.
+In 2012, BK Häcken finished second in Allsvenskan, which was their best performance in the league so far.
 During this season, the Ghanaian striker Waris Majeed scored 23 goals, which made him the Allsvenskan top scorer of the year.
 In 2016, Häcken secured their first main title, as they beat Malmö FF in the final of the Svenska Cupen, and won the cup title.
 In 2019, Häcken secured their second main title, as they beat AFC Eskilstuna in the final of the Svenska Cupen with 3–0 at Bravida Arena.

 The club won the 2022 edition of Allsvenskan, becoming Swedish champions for the first time in their history.

+On 11 May 2023, BK Häcken won the Swedish Cup for the third time, by defeating Mjällby AIF, 4–1 in the final game at Strandvallen.

+On 29 May 2025, BK Häcken won the Swedish Cup again, this time by defeating Malmö FF on away ground, 4–2 following penalty shootout after a 0–0 draw.

 Rivalries

 Häcken's main rivals are the three other main Gothenburg teams IFK Göteborg, GAIS and Örgryte IS, with IFK being considered the biggest rival.

-A lesser rivalry also consists between Häcken and IF Elfsborg from Borås, as well as with some teams from the island of Hisingen in the names of IF Warta and Hisingsbacka FC, especially between the younger sections of the teams.
+A lesser rivalry also consists between Häcken and IF Elfsborg from Borås, as well as with other teams from the island of Hisingen, namely IF Warta and Hisingsbacka FC, especially between the younger aged teams.